My daughter needed a new backpack so I gave the Sew Sturdy: Essential Backpack class a go. Here’s my review of the class.

 I wouldn’t purchase this class with my keep forever coupons.
 While I might appreciate double-checking some tips and techniques, there is enough information in the downloadable course materials for me to make this bag again.

-If you have a Bluprint membership, I definitely recommend watching this course and keeping a copy of the course materials.
+If you have a Craftsy membership, I definitely recommend watching this course and keeping a copy of the course materials.